 Why should you sign up for Capital One rewards?

 Capital One strikes a great balance between simplicity and flexibility.
-Most points are worth one cent each when redeemed through the Capital One program itself.
+Most points are worth one cent each when redeemed through the Capital One program itself (with cash back proving the exception at 0.5 cents per point).
 Redemption options are also incredibly forgiving.
 For example, you can “erase” travel purchases up to 90 days after the fact with your points.

 However, if you want to do the additional legwork, you can also transfer your points to travel partners for potentially bigger value.